Play, Be, C: The Meteorologist

 Resources and activities themed around a STEM job, to build language and understanding around the world of work.

-Meteorologists use special equipment and make forecasts of what the weather is going to be like.
-Meteorologist are:
+Meteorologists use specialised equipment and make forecasts of what the weather is going to be like.

 Curious and want to know what the weather will be like in the future.